datalogics/apdfl-java-maven-samples/DocumentConversion/README.md

 This sample illustrates how to convert colors in a PDF document.

 ## ***ConvertToOffice***
 Converts a PDF to Microsoft Word, Excel, and PowerPoint formats.
-(Available only for Windows.)
+(Available only for Windows and Linux.)

 ## ***CreateDocFromXPS***
 Opens a XPS document and converts it to a PDF document.
 (Available only for Windows and Linux.)